 Doing Business records all procedures officially required, or commonly done in practice, for an entrepreneur to start up and formally operate an industrial or commercial business, as well as the time and cost to complete these procedures and the paid-in minimum capital requirement (figure 1).
 These procedures include the processes entrepreneurs undergo when obtaining all necessary approvals, licenses, permits and completing any required notifications, verifications or inscriptions for the company and employees with relevant authorities.
-The ranking of economies on the ease of starting a business is determined by sorting their distance to frontier scores for starting a business.
-These scores are the simple average of the distance to frontier scores for each of the component indicators (figure 2).
-The distance to frontier score shows the distance of an economy to the "frontier," which is derived from the most efficient practice or highest score achieved on each indicator.
+The ranking of economies on the ease of starting a business is determined by sorting their scores for starting a business.
+These scores are the simple average of the scores for each of the component indicators (figure 2).

 Assumptions about the business

 - Is a limited liability company (or its legal equivalent).
 If there is more than one type of limited liability company in the economy, the limited liability form most common among domestic firms is chosen.
 Information on the most common form is obtained from incorporation lawyers or the statistical office.

 - Operates in the economy’s largest business city.
 For 11 economies the data are also collected for the second largest business city.

 - Is 100% domestically owned and has five owners, none of whom is a legal entity.

 - Has start-up capital of 10 times income per capita.

 - Performs general industrial or commercial activities, such as the production or sale to the public of goods or services.
 The business does not perform foreign trade activities and does not handle products subject to a special tax regime, for example, liquor or tobacco.
 It is not using heavily polluting production processes.